ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 ## Using the `model` hook

-To start, here's an example of returning static sample data from a `model`.
+To start, here's an example of returning static sample data from the `model` hook.
 This is helpful while you are doing the initial development of a new route:

 ```javascript {data-filename=app/routes/favorite-posts.js}
 import Route from '@ember/routing/route';